Introduction

 Get married or enter a civil partnership

-• Behaviour causing a child to enter into a marriage or a civil partnership will be an offence whether or not it involves violence, threats, pressure or lies.
+• Behaviour causing a child to enter into a marriage or a civil partnership is an offence whether or not it involves violence, threats, pressure or lies.

-• All children who normally live in England and Wales are protected by this new legislation.
+• All children who normally live in England and Wales are protected by this legislation, which was passed by parliament in 2023.

 Have an advocate